bbatsov/clojure-style-guide/README.md

 * Avoid the use of Java arrays, except for interop scenarios and performance-critical code dealing heavily with primitive types.

+## Mutation

+* Consider wrapping all IO calls with the `io!` macro to avoid nasty surprises if you accidentally end up calling such code in a transaction.
+* Avoid the use of `ref-set` whenever possible.
+* Avoid the use of `reset!` whenever possible.

 ## Strings

 * Prefer the string manipulation functions from `clojure.string` next to